Best Aluminum Arrows For Hunting Or Target Shooting - My Archery Corner

 So I would only get an aluminum arrow for hunting when you know that you will shoot on shorter distances and have enough time to get close to the game.

-I already mentioned that aluminum arrows bend easier than carbon arrows.
+I already mentioned that aluminum arrows bend more easily than carbon arrows.

 You want to be very careful when removing them from a target or an animal’s body.